leima0521/baby_BLP/README.md

 [baby_blp.jl](https://github.com/leima0521/baby_BLP/blob/master/baby_blp.jl) estimates a simple BLP model on the demand side using [Julia v1.5.3](https://julialang.org/).
 A detailed description of the procedure can be found in [baby_blp.pdf](https://github.com/leima0521/baby_BLP/blob/master/baby_blp.pdf).
 There are two main parts of the code:

-- The first part solves the fixed point problem to compute the mean utility $\delta$.
+- The first part solves the fixed point equation to compute the mean utility.
 Utility is assumed to be a linear function of `price`, `promotion`, and product fixed effects.
-The random coefficient term is on the constant term.
+The random coefficient is on the constant term.
 I assume the variance of the random coefficient is 1 when demonstrating the fixed point algorithm.

 - The second part estimates the parameters using GMM.
 Price is assumed to be exogenous.
-The instrument vector $z$ includes `price`, `promotion`, product fixed effects, and `cost`.
-Instead of computing the efficient weighting matrix, I just use $z'z/n$.
+The instrument vector Z includes `price`, `promotion`, product fixed effects, and `cost`.
+Instead of computing the efficient weighting matrix, I just use Z'Z/n.